sjyogi73/RoadMap_for-Developers/README.md

       7. What is SMTP?

-Basics of front-end languages
+ # Basics of front-end languages

       1. HTML
       2. CSS
       3. JavaScript

-Learn a back-end language
+ # Learn a back-end language

       1. PHP
       2. NodeJS
       3. Ruby On Rails
       4. Python
-5. Go
       5. C#

 Just learn any of the above languages but ensure you have an in-depth understanding of that language.
 I will recommend NodeJs or PHP.
 Learn Version Control System